Home | About USIG | What's New | Events

 B. Proprietary Interest

 Private and public institutions pose particular challenges for issues of proprietary interest, since the founders maintain their property rights and merely assign them to the organization for operational purposes only (Article 120, Civil Code; Article 9, NCO Law; and Article 35, Law on Public Associations).
-As provided under law, founders of an institution can reserve for themselves, dispose of, or reallocate any surplus or unused property or income earned in the course of its activities.
-Therefore, the governing documents of institutions should be carefully reviewed for provisions that limit these rights.
+As provided under law, founders of an institution can reserve for themselves, dispose of, or reallocate any surplus or unused property or income earned in the course of the institution’s activities (Article 296, Civil Code).

 C. Dissolution